weecology/NeonTreeEvaluation/README.md

 # How were images annotated?

 Each visible tree was annotated to create a bounding box that encompassed all portions of the vertical object.
 Fallen trees were not annotated.
+Visible standing stags were annotated.
+Trees which were judged to have less than 50% of biomass in the image edge were ignored.

 <img src="figures/rectlabel.png" height="400">